 WCU has the quarter system.
-An academic year on the quarter system normally runs from January through December.
+An academic year on the quarter system normally runs from mid-October through early June.
 All applications are due two weeks prior to the start of each quarter.
 Any prospective students who failed to submit applications in time may be admitted with the approval from the Admissions Director as time and space permit.